ninashulman/deb_package/README.md

 # Step 1
 # Clone the content of https://github.com/ninashulman/deb_package into package_name-1.0/
 $ git clone https://github.com/ninashulman/deb_package package_name-1.0
-# Cloned package_name-1.0 directory consist of debian\ and DEBIAN\ which were produced by running
+# Cloned package_name-1.0 directory consists of debian\ and DEBIAN\ which were produced by running
 #               dh_make -e youremail@address -f ../package_name-1.0.orig.tar.gz
 #               and altered to fit the info needed for future building and installation of the package